Cofree coalgebras and differential linear logic: Introduction

 whose value on the tensor $\ket{\emptyset}_{\den{\underline{S}}} \otimes \den{\underline{T}}$ we interpret as the derivative of the repeat program at the sequence $S$ in the direction of the sequence $T$.
 This can be justified informally by the following calculation using an infinitesimal $\varepsilon$

 which says that varying the sequence infinitesimally from $S$ in the direction of $T$ causes a variation of the repetition in the direction of $ST + TS$. \\

 The Sweedler semantics is far from the first semantics of differential linear logic: basic examples include the categories of sets and relations \cite[\S 2.5.1]{blutecs} and suplattices \cite[\S 2.5.2]{blutecs}.
-The motivating examples using topological spaces and differentiable functions are the K\"othe and finiteness space semantics of Ehrhard \cite{ehrhard-kothe, ehrhard-finiteness} and the semantics of Blute-Ehrhard-Tasson \cite{blutecon} based on the theory of convenient vector spaces \cite{frolicher}.
+The examples of K\"othe and finiteness spaces \cite{ehrhard-kothe, ehrhard-finiteness} and convenient vector spaces \cite{blutecon,frolicher} have already been mentioned.
 These papers explain that the geometric ``avatar'' of the exponential connective of linear logic is the functor sending a space $X$ to the space of distributions on $X$ (for a precise statement, see Remark \ref{remark:distr}).
 This remarkable analogy between logic and geometry deserves further study.
-One obstacle is that it seems difficult to compute examples of denotations and their derivatives in the convenient vector space setting of \cite{blutecon}.
-For example the coproduct \cite[p.12]{blutecon} is defined by extension to a Mackey closure, and is rather implicit.

-Conceptually the Sweedler semantics is similar to these examples in that the exponential is modelled by a space of distributions (with finite support) but it is purely algebraic and there are simple explicit formulas for all the structure maps.
+Conceptually the Sweedler semantics is similar to these examples in that the exponential is modelled by a space of distributions (with finite support) but it is purely algebraic and there are simple explicit formulas for all the structure maps, which makes it suitable for concrete calculations with proof denotations.
 Moreover in the algebraic approach the differential structure emerges naturally from the exponential structure, rather than being ``baked in''.
 The downside is that the smoothness of proof denotations in our semantics is obscured; in particular, in the case $k = \mathbb{C}$ some extra work is required to see the relation between our differential structure and the derivatives in the usual sense. \\

-For background material on linear logic and its semantics see \cite{girard_llogic, girard_prooftypes, mellies}.
-The formal theory of coalgebras is simpler over algebraically closed fields, which explains why we use $k = \mathbb{C}$ in our examples, but this is not really important: one could work over $k = \mathbb{R}$ by taking $\mathbb{C}$-points into account in the explicit description of the cofree coalgebra. \\

 \emph{Acknowledgements.} Thanks to Kazushige Terui, who stimulated this project by asking if the cofree coalgebra gave a model of differential linear logic.